 Democracy and Majority Rule

-Alert to the dangers of majoritarian tyranny, our Constitution’s framers inserted several anti-majority rules.
+Alert to the dangers of majoritarian tyranny, the Constitution’s framers inserted several anti-majority rules.
 One such rule is that election of the president is not decided by a majority vote but instead by the Electoral College.
-Nine states have more than 50 percent of the U.S. population.
+Nine states have over 50 percent of the U.S. population.
 If a simple majority were the rule, conceivably these nine states could determine the presidency.
 Fortunately, they can’t because they have only 225 Electoral College votes when 270 of the 538 total are needed.
-Were it not for the Electoral College, presidential candidates could safely ignore less populous states.
+Were it not for the Electoral College, that some politicians say is antiquated and would like to do away with, presidential candidates could safely ignore the less populous states.

+In addition to an abhorrence of democracy, and the recognition that government posed the gravest threat to liberty, our founders harbored a deep distrust and suspicion of Congress.
+This suspicion and distrust is exemplified by the phraseology used throughout the Constitution, particularly our Bill of Rights, containing phrases such as Congress shall not: abridge, infringe, deny, disparage or violate.
 Today’s Americans think Congress has the constitutional authority to do anything upon which they can get a majority vote.
-We think whether a measure is a good idea or a bad idea should determine its passage as opposed to whether that measure lies within the enumerated powers granted Congress by the Constitution.
+We think whether a particular measure is a good idea or bad idea should determine passage as opposed to whether that measure lies within the enumerated powers granted Congress by the Constitution.
 Unfortunately, for the future of our nation, Congress has successfully exploited American constitutional ignorance or contempt.